autowarefoundation/autoware-documentation/docs/how-to-guides/training-machine-learning-models/training-models.md

 ## Training CenterPoint 3D object detection model

 The CenterPoint 3D object detection model within the Autoware has been trained using the **[open-mmlab/mmdetection3d](https://github.com/open-mmlab/mmdetection3d)** repository.
-CenterPoint implementation of mmdetection3d uses 10 input features for the PointPillars voxel encoder.
-However, Autoware employs 9 pillar features for CenterPoint, in accordance with the original research paper.
-Therefore, we have forked the original repository and made the necessary code modifications to support the use of 9 PointPillar input features.
-The forked repository can be found **[here](https://github.com/autowarefoundation/mmdetection3d)**.
+The mmdetection3d repository includes an additional voxel encoder feature, known as voxel center z, not originally used in the **[main implementation](https://github.com/tianweiy/CenterPoint)**, Autoware maintains consistency with the input size of the original implementation.
+Consequently, to ensure seamless integration with Autoware's lidar centerpoint package, Therefore, we have forked the original repository and made the requisite code modifications.
+The forked repository is accessible **[here](https://github.com/autowarefoundation/mmdetection3d)**.

 To train custom CenterPoint models and convert them into ONNX format for deployment in Autoware, please refer to the instructions provided in the README file included with the
 **"lidar_centerpoint"** package.
 These instructions will provide a step-by-step guide for training the CenterPoint model.